 A new student started at Thorndyke Elementary in December.
 Crying every day, he would refuse to go to class and was having trouble making friends.
 He was also not getting classwork done as a result.
 Site Coordinator, Sebastian Dukworth, did three check ins with him every day.
 When they first started checked in with a happiness scale […]

-Thorndyke Elementary Site Coordinator Sebastian Duckworth leads the Incredible Kids SEL group to tackle tough topics like bullying, anger management, and self-care.
-Sebastian also supports Thorndyke through her Beat the Bell program, showcasing overall attendance for class each month.
-Highest attendance wins extra recess!
+Sebasitan Duckworth is the Site Coordinator at Thorndyke Elementary.
+She leads the Incredible Kids Social Emotional Learning group that tackles tough topics like bullying, anger management, and self-care.
+In addition, Sebastian supports Thorndyke Elementary with her Beat the Bell program.
+This showcases the attendance for class each month.
+The highest attendance wins extra recess!

-Esther Eligio, our Site Coordinator at Cascade View Elementary in Tukwila, shares a story about two of her Social Emotional Learning groups.
+Esther Eligio is our Site Coordinator at Cascade View Elementary in Tukwila.
+Here she shares a story about two of her Social Emotional Learning groups.
 Esther created two social-emotional learning groups at Cascade Elementary: the “Awesome Blossoms” and the “Boys Leadership” groups.
-Students in each group were referred to Esther for social-emotional support due to disruptive behavior in […]
+Students in each group were referred to Esther for social-emotional support due to […]

 As a CIS mentor, I work with a girl who is a selective mute.
 This is a speech disorder which means she can speak, but she chooses not to in a social setting.
 It was my job to earn her trust.